Lacrimosa99/Easy-WI-ARK-Mod-Manager/README.md

 <h4>How works the Updater per Cronjob?</h4>

-Open the Ark Mod Manager (ark_mod_manager.sh) in your Terminal and use follwings Option "Install Updater Script + Cronjob".
+Open the Ark Mod Manager (ark_mod_manager.sh) in your Terminal and use follwings Option "Install Updater Script + Cronjob".<br>
-You must nothing more do.. all required Commands and Scripts are automatically installed.
+You must nothing more do.. all required Commands and Scripts are automatically installed.<br>
-Every Night at 1:30 Hour (European Time) run the Updater Script and Update all installed Mods.
+Every Night at 1:30 Hour (European Time) run the Updater Script and Update all installed Mods.<br>

 ---

 <h4>How does the support work?</h4>

-I give only in Github Support.
+I give only in Github Support.<br>
 No Private or another way are supported!